Skip to main content

 A Structural Framework for 2,500 Characters

-2,500 characters is not a lot.
+Roughly 2,500 characters is not a lot.
 It is roughly 350-450 words, depending on your word length.
 You cannot afford a slow wind-up.
 Every sentence has to do work.

 Here is a framework that fits the constraint:

-Opening (250-400 characters): Name the experience or perspective immediately.
-Do not start with a thesis about diversity in healthcare.
+Opening (250-400 characters): Name the experience immediately.
+Do not start with a thesis about empathy in healthcare.
 Do not start with a quote.
 Start with you.
 "I grew up in a trailer park in eastern Kentucky, an hour from the nearest hospital."
 "My mother was diagnosed with MS when I was twelve, and I became her primary caretaker by fourteen."
 "I spent six years as a firefighter before I ever considered healthcare."
 Get specific, get concrete, get there fast.

 Five Mistakes That Will Sink This Essay

 2. The apology opening.
 "I know I come from a privileged background, but..."
 If you start by undermining your own story, the reader has no reason to keep going.
-If you have a perspective to share, share it.
+If you have a formative experience to share, share it.
 If you genuinely feel you have nothing to say, pick a different angle from the list above rather than apologizing your way through 2,500 characters.

 3. Treating it as adversity bingo.
 Listing every hardship you have ever faced without going deep on any of them.
-Admissions committees would rather read 2,500 characters about one formative experience than a speed run through five surface-level challenges.
+Admissions readers would rather read 2,500 characters about one formative experience than a speed run through five surface-level challenges.

 4. Repeating your personal statement.
 If your Life Experiences essay covers the same ground as your personal statement, you have effectively submitted a 7,500-character application with only 5,000 characters of content.
 Use this essay to show a different dimension.

-A Note About Authenticity and the Current Landscape
+A Note About Authenticity

 Get Your Draft Reviewed Before You Submit